Deborah-Digges/deborah-digges.github.io/_posts/2016-12-27-Traffic-Sign-Classification.md

 ### 4. Training the model

-Training on a CPU became quickly unwieldly and frustrating, so I set up an environment in AWS by following the instructions [here](http://max-likelihood.com/2016/06/18/aws-tensorflow-setup/).
+Training on a CPU became quickly unwieldy and frustrating, so I set up an environment in AWS by following the instructions [here](http://max-likelihood.com/2016/06/18/aws-tensorflow-setup/).
 Additionally, to set up jupyter on AWS and run Jupyter Notebooks remotely, I followed the instructions [here](https://gist.github.com/iamatypeofwalrus/5183133).
 The model was trained for around 100 epochs resulting in validation accuracy of 99.7% and a test accuracy of 96.2%.

 ### 5. Testing on real world examples